xabimen/guc/README.md

 Input file
 ----------

 The input file should be a Vasp input file in fractional coordinates.
-More input files formats could be implemented to the code.
+More input files formats could be implemented in the code.

 #### *Report Bugs to xabier.mendez@ehu.eus*